Angevin Empire: Flanders

 The counts of Flanders had long been powerful but capricious allies of the kings of France.
-Count Thierry had taken part in Louis VII's early assaults against Henry II, and Henry had expelled all Flemish mercenaries in England at the time of his accession, but much of Flanders' prosperity relied on English trade and England traded much of its wool via the Flemish port of Boulogne.
-Henry, therefore, was able to re-establish friendly relations to the extent that Thierry appointed Henry guardian of his eldest son and regent, Philip, when Thierry undertook his pilgrimage to Jerusalem in 1157.
+Count Thierry had taken part in Louis' early assaults against Henry, and Henry had expelled all Flemish mercenaries in England at the time of his accession, but much of Flanders' prosperity relied on English trade and England traded much of its wool via the Flemish port of Boulogne.
+Henry therefore was able to re-establish friendly relations to the extent that Thierry appointed Henry guardian of his eldest son and regent Philip when Thierry undertook his pilgrimage to Jerusalem in 1157.

-When William of Blois died without an heir in 1159, the titles of Count of Boulogne and Count of Mortain fell vacant.
-Henry II absorbed Mortain into his Duchy of Normandy, but granted Boulogne and William's sister, Mary, to Thierry's second son, Matthew.
-Through this marriage, and the 1163 renewal of a previous treaty between Henry I of England, and Robert II of Flanders, Henry II was assured of Flemish neutrality if war broke out with the king of France again.
-Flanders would provide Henry II with knights in exchange of an annual tribute in money, known as a "money-fief".
+When William of Blois died without an heir in 1159, the titles of count of Boulogne and count of Mortain fell vacant.
+Henry absorbed Mortain into his Duchy of Normandy and granted Boulogne and William's sister Mary to Thierry's son Matthew.
+Through this marriage, and the 1163 renewal of a previous treaty between Henry and Robert II of Flanders, Henry was assured of Flemish neutrality if war broke out with the king of France again.
+Flanders would provide Henry with knights in exchange of an annual tribute in money, known as a "money-fief".